"A law is valuable, not because it is a law, but because there is right in it." - Henry Ward Beecher

 Students have more motivation than ever to get top marks at university.

 legal education is competitive everywhere, be it Melbourne, Canberra, Brisbane or any other Australian city.
-Same goes in the Australian city of Adelaide.
+Same goes for the Australian city of Adelaide.

 Many students have the mindset that if they don’t ace their assignments and exams, they'll have much less opportunity in the future, compared to someone with better marks.

 Often in the field of law, this can be true.
-The number of law students is rising faster than the amount of jobs available in the legal field.
+The number of law students is rising faster than the number of jobs available in the legal field.

 Success at university can prove paramount to a smooth, respectable entry to the field of law.
 If you want that high paying law job with an office in the city, it's a good idea to start working for it now!